WaqasMangi123/scholarfinder/README.md

 🗓️ Valid Deadline Checking and Filtering

-💾 MongoDB Atlas Database Integrationn
+💾 MongoDB Atlas Database Integration

 💡 Responsive Frontend Using React and Bootstrap